 Closed Cut Valley: A valley treatment method where one side of the valley has shingles extending across it, while the other side has shingles trimmed 2" from the valley centerline.
 The valley flashing is not visible.

-Concealed Nail Method: A roll roofing application method where all nails are driven into the underlying course of roofing and covered by a cemented, overlapping course.
+Concealed Nail Method: A roll roofing application method.
+All nails are driven into the underlying course of roofing and covered by a cemented overlapping course.
 Nails are not exposed to the weather.

-Condensation: The conversion of water vapor into liquid when warm, moisture-laden air contacts a cold surface.
+Condensation: The conversion of water vapor into liquid when warm, moist air contacts a cold surface.

 Counter Flashing: The part of the flashing attached to a vertical surface to prevent water from seeping behind the base flashing.